sebastian-s-moreno/Client/docs/03-more-gui-testing.md

 - The header should have the correct location name
 - You can correctly toggle back and forth between Celcius and Fahrenheit.
 - The date should be today's date
-- The different fields all have a value and a unit.

 ## CRUD-Operations
 When you tested the form, you verified that the two CRUD-operations, Create and Read, worked as expected.
 Now, you will test the two remaining operations: Update and Delete.